This post may contain affiliate links. Read our disclosure policy

 As you’ll see later on in this post, there are many ways to use boiled eggs.
 If you’re in a slump in the kitchen, trust me that doing something as simple as making a batch of boiled eggs can give you a sudden spark of motivation!
 As you can read about more in my Make Cooking Fun! guide - my top 5 tips to explore your potential in the kitchen - using up what you have can push you to get creative using ingredients that need to be eaten!
 After you’ve seen how easy it is to air fry boil eggs, try all of the recipes with boiled eggs at the bottom of my post as part of your Live to Cook one month challenge, and be sure to tag me Instagram to share the results with me!
 Get the free guides by signing up to my newsletter!

-In order to grasp the concepts and to see me make the boiled eggs at different doneness levels live, don’t forget to watch the video at the bottom of this post!
+In order to grasp the concepts and to see me make the boiled eggs at different doneness levels live, don’t forget to watch the video!
 If you haven’t already, I’d really appreciate if you subscribe to my YouTube channel and hit the bell button so you receive the notifications when my video recipes go live!
 I love to share a video to go along with the written recipes to give you all the tools you need or success!
 Let’s get air frying!

 What is an Air Fryer?